 We have taken on an ambitious project – to enhance our curriculum through aspiring for all our children to ‘thrive’ (Valerie Hannon) – to be successful in the ever changing modern world.
-We have a clear two year development plan to fully achieve this, building on our successes since 2017, working with Haringey Education Partnership.
+We have a clear development plan to fully achieve this by building on our successes since 2017 and working with Haringey Education Partnership.
 Due to the context of our school, we have three key threads that run through everything we do.

 Becoming a Life-long Learners links directly to our school ethos of ‘Learning to Learn’; our children will enter several jobs (many of which haven’t been created or thought of yet), several markets or several new industries.
 The need to learn how to ‘thrive’ and be successful in which ever path they take.

 Enhancing our curriculum, focusing on building prototypes (giving meaning to abstract nouns or concepts) and developing schemata (a web of background knowledge), will allow our children to enhance their learning through using their long term and working memory more effectively.
 We have sequenced our curriculum to ensure the very best schemata are developed, ensuring pupil readiness for new or more demanding content and more complex operations.

 Reading is an absolutely essential part of what we do, as it is the key to creating life long learner.
 Reading has been a whole school priority since 2016.
 As a result of that we have seen a three year rising trend in outcomes (2016 – 2019).
 Please see Reading at De Bohun & The Reading Week for an overview of our approach.
-To support reading further, we have embedded repeated vocabulary across three foundation subjects; History, Geography and R.E, and from September 2020, this will extend across the curriculum.
+To support reading further, we have embedded, repeated vocabulary across all subjects.